In the words of Bernard Huang, speaking at Ahrefs Evolve, “LLMs are the first realistic search alternative to Google.”

 LLMs that retrieve live information have the ability to cite their sources with links, and can send referral traffic to your site, thereby improving your organic visibility.

-Recent reports show that Perplexity even refers traffic to publishers who try blocking it.
+Recent reports show that Perplexity even refers traffic to publications who try blocking it.

 Here’s Marketing Consultant, Jes Scholz, showing you how to configure an LLM traffic referral report in GA4.